-The encoded string is validated by comparison, re-encoding the string to be tested and comparing the newly generated HASH with the original HASH.
-If the HASHs match, the tested string is confirmed as true.
+The validation of the encoded string occurs through comparison, re-encoding the string to be tested and comparing the newly generated HASH with the original HASH.
+If the HASH's match, the tested string is confirmed as true.

-This form of validation is considered safer than cryptography, as the complexity of encoding is much greater and makes hacking attacks difficult to break the encoded string.
-Although it is a very safe method, it has been proven that there are collisions, which are two or more strings that generate the same HASH, causing its safety to be broken by a string that is different from the original.
-As we increase the number of bits in our encryption, the more secure it gets and the more processing it takes to crack it (and more space to store HASH's)
+This form of validation is considered more secure than cryptography, since the complexity of the encoding is much greater and makes it difficult for hackers to break the encoded string.
+Although it is a very safe method, collisions have already been proven, which are two or more strings that generate the same HASH, causing your security to be broken by a string that is different from the original.
+As we increase the amount of bits in our encryption, the more secure it becomes and demands more processing to break it (and more space to store HASH's)

 Algorithm encryption level:

 - 128 bits (16 bytes): MD2, MD4, and MD5

 - 160 bits (20 bytes): SHA and SHA1

 - 256 bits (32 bytes): SHA2_256 (SQL Server 2012 onwards)

 - 512 bits (64 bytes): SHA2_512 (SQL Server 2012 onwards)

 Let's put into practice all that has been said above.
 Get to work!
 The HASHBYTES system function returns the hash of MD2, MD4, MD5, SHA1, or SHA2 (SQL Server 2012 onwards) from your SQL Server entry.

 -- Retorno: 0x18CAA0AA39B10AE2AB9CFF8DAEC38619F64CF38D